B-UMMI/chewBBACA_tutorial/README.md

 chewBBACA.py CreateSchema -i complete_genomes/ -o tutorial_schema --ptf Streptococcus_agalactiae.trn --cpu 6
 ```

 The schema seed will be available at `tutorial_schema/schema_seed`.
 We passed the value `6` to the `--cpu` parameter to use 6 CPU cores, but you should pass a value based on the specifications of your machine.
 In our system, the process took 56 seconds to complete resulting on a wgMLST schema with 3128 loci.
-At this point the schema is defined as a set of loci each with a single allele.
+At this point the schema is defined as a set of loci each with a single representative allele.

 ## Allele calling

 The next step is to perform allele calling with the wgMLST schema created in the previous step for the **32** complete genomes.
-To do so, run the following command:
+The allele call step determines the allelic profiles of the analyzed strains, identifying known and novel alleles in the analyzed genomes.
+Novel alleles are assigned an allele identifier and added to the schema.
+To perform allele call, run the following command:

 ```
 chewBBACA.py AlleleCall -i complete_genomes/ -g tutorial_schema/schema_seed -o results32_wgMLST --cpu 6
 ```

 The allele call used the default BSR threshold of 0.6 (more information on the threshold [here](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling)) and took approximately 17 minutes to complete (an average of 32 seconds per genome).
+The allele call identified 14,720 novel alleles and added those alleles to the schema, increasing the allele number from 3,128 to 17,848.

 ## Paralog detection